Hand and Upper Extremity Rehabilitation Clinic

 Surgery for Orthopedic Issues: The clinic also offers surgical options for other orthopedic-related issues, such as carpal tunnel syndrome, overuse syndromes, contractures and trauma-related issues.

-- Allen Peljovich, M.D., MPH – Orthopedic surgeon with specialized training with paralysis caused by tetraplegia, brain injury, brachial plexsus injury, stroke
+- Allan Peljovich, M.D., MPH: Orthopedic surgeon with specialized training with paralysis caused by tetraplegia, brain injury, brachial plexus injury and stroke

 - Douglas Murray, M.D.: Orthopedic surgeon with specialized training in shoulder and elbow injuries

 - Bryce Gillespie, M.D.: Hand and upper extremity surgeon

 - Occupational or Physical Therapist: Specialized training in upper-extremity rehabilitation

 - Nurse: Assists in coordinating surgery and post-operative needs

 - Case Manager: Coordinates care during the surgical and rehabilitation process

 - Shepherd Center Newsroom: Shepherd Center Refines Tendon Transfer Surgery for People with Quadriplegia

 For more information on services available in the Upper Extremity Clinic, call 404-350-3102.